dylanlavon/Rastar/README.md

 Arguments:
 - _heuristic_, **required**, positional: Tell the script which heuristic function to use. [manhattan, euclidean, octile]
+- _config_: Name of a yaml file in the /config directory.
+Parameters defined in the yaml act as defaults, and can be overwritten by command line arguments.
 - _size_: Width/height of the grid; 50 by default.
 Will be overwritten by the size of a map if using --use_map.
 - _use_map_: The full name of an image in the _maps_ subdirectory.
 Defines barrier/empty nodes.
 Replaces the size of the grid if using _size_.
 - _path_only_: Supply two node locations in the form [X1 Y1 X2 Y2].
 Running using this arg will only render the final path between these two nodes.
 Can be used with or without loading a map.
 - _precheck_: Runs a quick BFS to confirm that any path exists from the start node to the end node.
 - _dynamic_: Load a higher-resolution map image from the maps subdirectory to run the hierarchical "Sense, Plan, Act" simulation.
 Must be used in conjuction with *--use_map*.
 - _sensor_: Radius of the rover's sensor sweep when running a dynamic simulation.
 Defines how far the rover can "see" obstacles (default: 1, creating a 3x3 visibility grid).
+- _mode_: Select the execution mode.
+Execution Mode. 'sandbox': Free play. 'fast': Silent Coarse -> Vis Dynamic. 'full': Vis Coarse -> Vis Dynamic.

 <br><br>
 ## Using img_to_grid.py